By FindLaw Staff | Legally reviewed by Chris Meyers, Esq. | Last reviewed January 04, 2023

 Often, title companies will not have copies of the CC&Rs affecting the property until the day of closing, and they are often overlooked at that point.
+The title insurance company may require additional endorsements, at an extra cost, to your tile insurance policy.
 However, you should note that CC&Rs are binding upon the buyer, whether or not they have been reviewed, read, or understood.
 The general rule of "constructive notice" applies in these cases.
 Thus, you should always review all the CC&Rs (and zoning laws) affecting the property before signing a real estate contract.

 Cut Through the CC&R Confusion: Consider Working With a Lawyer

 If you plan to buy property in a planned community in which certain actions are either required or prohibited through CC&Rs, it may be best to seek the legal advice of a real estate attorney to help set your mind at ease.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.

 Contact a qualified real estate attorney to help you navigate issues relating to home ownership.